Where we stay:

 minibar.
 Buffet breakfast is served in what is now the cafeteria

 that was once a room for liturgical choral rehearsals.
-Dinner is
+The

 Meals: Breakfast is always included (usually a buffet).
 Most dinners are

-included except in the cities where there are are a variety of nearby
+included except in cities where there are are a variety of

 restaurants available.
 The dinners that are included are in a variety of